bsheps/language-learning/Io/day3.md

 3. Enhance the XML program to handle attributes: if the first argu- ment is a map (use the curly brackets syntax), add attributes to the XML program.
 For example:
 `book({"author": "Tate"}...)` would print `<book author="Tate">`.

+    See [builder.io](./builder.io) file, which builds on the auto indentation from problem 1.

     Step 1 is to get curlyBrackets and colon operator setup.
 This is mostly copy paste from chapter, but I had to modify curlyBrackets method to use `doString` since DSL code is not coming from a file like before.